curityio/oauth-mobile-web-sso/README.md

 ./deploy.sh
 ```

-A URL of the following form will be output:
+To enable a setup that works on a standalone computer, an ngrok base URL is used:

 ```bash
 The internet base URL is: https://c7b9-2-26-158-168.eu.ngrok.io
 ```

-Applications running on mobile devices or emulators will then call these URLs:
+Applications running on mobile devices or emulators will then run at these URLs:

 | Component | Internet URL |
 | --------- | ------------ |